 - Oral therapy: Used as an alternative treatment for molluscum contagiosum among small children since it's less painful than other treatments.

 Some of these treatment options can be painful and cause scars.
 If the doctor deems it necessary, they might use anesthesia.
 Each lesion is treated separately in all the above methods, so the procedures may take a long time and involve more than one treatment.

 Molluscum contagiosum should heal with time if you have a healthy immune system.
-When you search for a "dermatologist near me," choose professionals with best treatment option for this disease.
-Contact us today to help gain that flawless skin you always desire to have.
+When you search for a "dermatologist near me," choose professionals with the best treatment option for this disease.
+Contact us today to help gain that flawless skin you've always desired.